kingyiusuen/smart-brain-client/README.md

 The app allows users to input a URL that links to an image and locate the faces that appear in the image with bounding boxes.
 The API for the face detection algorithm is provided by [Clarifai](https://www.clarifai.com/).

-The full version of the app is deployed on Heroku and can be found [here](https://smart-brain-ksuen.herokuapp.com/).
+The full version of the app is deployed on [Heroku](https://smart-brain-ksuen.herokuapp.com/).
 It requires registration before use.
 If you want to play around without registering, you can use the following example acount:

 ```
 email: test@example.com